Azure-Samples/azure-vector-database-samples/README.md

 ## Run the Code Locally

-To run the code locally, install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) in Visual Studio Code.
+- To run the code locally, install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) in Visual Studio Code.
 Please check [Jupyter Notebooks in VS Code
 ](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) to understand how to use this extension.

+- The samples uses conda to manage python dependencies.
+Please check [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments) how to use conda with VS Code.